AKASH2907/bird_species_classification/README.md

 * After applying Mask R-CNN for both, using confusion matrix Inception V3 performs better in some classes than Inception ResNet V2.
 Using ensembling, by taking the prediction vector ofboth the models compared them and then finally assign the class to the image whosoever has the highest prediction for certain species.
 This helped to improve the accuracy by almost 5% from 51 to around 56%.
 Tables are dicussed below.

 Some important sub-parts are discussed below:
+## Dataset
+In this repo, I have used the dataset fom the [ICCVIP'18](http://www.iiitdmj.ac.in/CVIP-2018/challenges.html) Bird Species Classification Challenge.
+Training dataset contains 150 images and test dataset contains 158 images with 1 image corrupted.
+There are total 16 species of birds to be classified.
+The resolution of the images lies in between 800x600 to 6000x4000.
 ## Data Augmentation
 Data Augmentation has been done using [imgaug](https://imgaug.readthedocs.io/en/latest/source/augmenters.html#affine).Table for data Augmentation done for different species is shared in [data_augmentation folder](https://github.com/AKASH2907/bird-species-classification/tree/master/data_augmentation).

 ## Mask R-CNN
 Mask R-CNN on the whole image helped to localize birds in the image.
 Below are the examples of the birds detection from a high resolution image.
 As the Mask R-CNN is trained on COCO dataset and it has **bird** class, it carves out bird ROIs very perfectly.
-More than 140 images were able to give successful cropped bird images out of 150 images.
+More than 140 images were able to give successfull cropped bird images out of 150 images.

 ![mask_rcnn](https://user-images.githubusercontent.com/22872200/45112827-5b385880-b166-11e8-94c1-8d42edb4a2c6.jpg)